 Pay Raises from Universal Docking Stations

 The DocKtor was asked, "Why Universal Docking?"
-Well, I must admit I was taken aback with such a questions.
-I have been living and breathing Universal Docking Stations, docks, for so long that I had assumed everybody knew why, "To get a promotion and more importantly raise!"
+Well, I must admit I was taken aback with such a question.
+I have been living and breathing Universal Docking Stations, docks, for so long that I had assumed everybody knew why "To get a promotion and more importantly raise!"

 - You gotta understand that additional monitors raise productivity.
 Microsoft claims two screens increase a user's productivity by 9 to 50 percent.
 See http://www.nytimes.com/2012/02/08/technology/for-multitaskers-multiple-monitors-improve-office-efficiency.html?pagewanted=all&_r=0 for a NY times article or Google/Bing "additional monitors raise productivity" for more proof.
 That being said, there is a point of diminishing returns when adding too many external monitors.
 The DocKtor recommends two to four, sometimes as many as six, depending on the application.

 - You gotta understand the additional benefits to a dock.
 For instance, GbE is much more secure and faster (read more productive for the user) than wireless.
 Almost all docks have Ethernet, with many offering wire-speed GbE.
 Today's modern docks also offer USB hub functions and some with additional audio ports.
 While these appear on the local PC at times, it is cumbersome if not inefficient to plug in all the associated cables in lieu of one simple dock connection.